Black Elk Wilderness, 2024

 Binomial peak visit offers irony

 We were attending WILD12, an international wilderness meeting in Rapid City, South Dakota.
 Emphasis was indigenous wilderness management.
-Cohosts were the Ogala Lakota whose lands included Rapid City and the Black Hills National Forest north of us.
-On a field trip to Wind Cave National Park, where Lakota people believed their ancestors emerged, we learned about Black Elk Peak, center of a wilderness on the forest.
+Cohosts were the Oglala Lakota whose lands included Rapid City and the Black Hills National Forest north of us.
+On a field trip to Wind Cave National Park, where Lakota people believed their ancestors emerged, we learned about Black Elk Peak.

 We found the entire day tinged with irony.

 Below Mount Rushmore, we took photos of the impressive granite faces.
-But a quick morning pass through giant parking areas for tourist buses and hundreds of cars convinced us not to stop.
+But quick early morning pass through giant empty parking areas ready for tourist buses and hundreds of cars convinced us not to stop.
 We turned off on national forest road and stopped at Willow Creek trailhead to start our hike.

-After finishing our Black Elk hike, we paid $40 donation to visit Crazy Horse Memorial partly done large mountain carving of Lakota warrior Crazy Horse.
-An Ogala chief was refused by Rushmore sculptor but got assistant to start project funded by private foundation of Native American sympathizers and visitors.
+After finishing our Black Elk hike, we paid $40 donation to visit Crazy Horse Memorial, partly done large mountain carving of Lakota warrior Crazy Horse.
+An Oglala chief who wanted this was refused by Rushmore sculptor but convinced one of his assistants to work on the project which is funded by private foundation of Native American sympathizers and visitors.

-Between the two monuments we hiked a loop through Black Elk Wilderness, mostly alone until we reached Black Elk Peak and found many people and more irony.
-Although peak has been renamed, trail sign and fire tower placard still acknowledge Harney.
-The giant stone building on the peak is visible for miles and visited by thousands.
+Between the two monuments we hiked a loop through Black Elk Wilderness, mostly alone until we reached Black Elk Peak, where we found many people and more irony.
+Although peak has been renamed, trail sign (click outside photo to return) and fire tower placard still acknowledge Harney.
+Giant stone building on peak is visible for miles and visited by thousands each year.

 show more